 The best olives for Martini making are more than just a pretty garnish.
-They’re big, they’re meaty, they soak up the gin or vodka and transform into one of life’s great bites—a perfect, briny chaser after a spirited sip.
-And a lot of the time they’re stuffed with something.
-Because who wants a boring Martini with a plain old olive?
-I, a seasoned Martini drinker, tasted 21 different olives in order to find the best Martini olives.
+They’re big, they’re meaty, they soak up the gin or vodka, and transform into one of life’s great bites—a perfect, briny chaser after a spirited sip.
+And a lot of the time they’re stuffed with something (blue cheese, garlic, jalapeño, etc).
+Over the course of three taste tests, we tried 34 different Martini olives to find the best olives for Martinis—including the best blue cheese stuffed olives, spicy olives, feta stuffed olives, and the best olives for Dirty Martini making.

 Here’s my Martini olive philosophy: They can’t be tiny (what is this, an airport bar?).
 They can’t be bland.
-There must be three (two is bad luck).
-Bonus points if the brine is good enough to make a drink for a Dirty Martini lover—that means it can’t taste old and it can’t be too oily.
-The best olive brine for a Dirty Martini is vibrant and tangy.
+They can’t be mushy.
+Bonus points if the brine is good enough to make a really good Dirty Martini—that means it can’t taste old and it can’t be too oily.
+The best olive brine for Martinis is vibrant and tangy.
 It’s practically good enough to drink on its own.

-So, with that in mind, I opened up over 20 different jars of olives to find the best olives for Martinis—because there’s nothing more disappointing than finishing a Martini and taking a bite of a mealy, bland olive.
-You’ll never have to do that again with this list of the best Martini olives.
+There’s nothing more disappointing than finishing a Martini and taking a bite of a mealy, bland olive.
+Lucky for you, you’ll never have to do that again with this list of the best olives for Martini lovers.

 The following article contains affiliate links that may generate a small commission to us when you make a purchase through the link.
 Learn more about how we work with affiliates here.